datenanfragen/website/content/blog/gdpr-cheat-sheet.en.md

 ### Data protection officer

-A data protection officer's task is to ensure that a company (or another organisation, such as a public authority) complies with data protection law.
+A data protection officer's task is to ensure that a company (or another organisation, such as a government agency) complies with data protection law.
 He is appointed by the company itself and must have a certain degree of independence in order to perform his duties.

 If a [controller](#data-controller) has appointed a data protection officer, this person should be your contact person for data protection-related enquiries, for example if you want to exercise your [rights](#rights).